joshmccurry/python-cosmos-msitoken/Readme.md

-# Python to Cosmos using MSIToken
+# Python Azure Function to Cosmos using MSIToken

 ### Testing Timer Triggered Functions using MSI authentication